Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Schedule Analysis

-- In their signature win of the season, the Cyclones beat the No. 10 Villanova Wildcats, 74-62, on December 18.
+- The Cyclones' signature win of the season came in a 74-62 victory versus the No. 10 Villanova Wildcats on December 18.

 Iowa State 2022-23 Best Wins